Cycling is a great way to help keep people of all ages healthy, whether it’s a day-to-day activity or an occasional adventure.

 If you're just getting started, check out the NHS Live Well guide ‘Cycling for beginners‘.

-Medway cycling groups and forthcoming events
+Medway cycling groups and upcoming events

 Cycling groups are free, fun, and run on flat routes all year round.